redkad/100-Days-Of-Code/README.md

     leap.py - A program that accepts an input (year) from the user and checks whether the year is a leap year.

     LoveCalculator.py - This program takes the first and last name of you and your partner and tells you how much you are compatible with each other.

+    ODDorEVEN.py - Program that checks whether a number is an odd number or an even number.